-For 2015 and 2014, we retained our principal auditors, Deloitte & Touche LLP ("Deloitte"), independent registered public accounting firm, to provide services in the following categories and, in consideration of such services, paid to Deloitte the following amounts:
+For 2016 and 2015, we retained our principal auditors, Deloitte & Touche LLP ("Deloitte"), independent registered public accounting firm, to provide services in the following categories and, in consideration of such services, paid to Deloitte the following amounts:

 Audit Fees.
-The aggregate fees billed for professional services rendered by Deloitte for the audit of our financial statements for the fiscal years ended December 31, 2015 and December 31, 2014, and the reviews of the financial statements included in our Forms 10-Q for such fiscal years, were \$2,893,859 and \$2,751,378, respectively.
+The aggregate fees billed for professional services rendered by Deloitte for the audit of our financial statements for the fiscal years ended December 31, 2016 and December 31, 2015, and the reviews of the financial statements included in our Forms 10-Q for such fiscal years, were \$2,889,876 and \$2,893,859, respectively.

 Audit-Related Fees.
-The aggregate fees billed for the fiscal years ended December 31, 2015 and December 31, 2014 for assurance and related services rendered by Deloitte that were reasonably related to the performance of the audit or review of our financial statements, but not reportable as Audit Fees above, were \$3,000 and \$4,842, respectively.
-Audit-Related Fees for 2015 and 2014 were for services performed in connection with the certification of the accounting records relating to our operations in Argentina.
+The aggregate fees billed for the fiscal years ended December 31, 2016 and December 31, 2015 for assurance and related services rendered by Deloitte that were reasonably related to the performance of the audit or review of our financial statements, but not reportable as Audit Fees above, were \$3,000 (in each year).
+Audit-Related Fees for 2016 and 2015 were for services performed in connection with the certification of the accounting records relating to our operations in Argentina.

 Tax Fees.
-Deloitte did not render any tax compliance, tax advice or tax planning services to us for the fiscal years ended December 31, 2015 and December 31, 2014.
+Deloitte did not render any tax compliance, tax advice or tax planning services to us for the fiscal years ended December 31, 2016 and December 31, 2015.

 All Other Fees.
-The aggregate fees billed for services rendered by Deloitte not reportable as Audit Fees, Audit-Related Fees or Tax Fees above for the fiscal years ended December 31, 2015 and December 31, 2014 were \$202,772 and \$119,772, respectively.
-All Other Fees for 2015 primarily related to (i) comfort letter work with respect to our March 2015 offering of our 3.15% Senior Notes due 2025 and 3.90% Senior Notes due 2035, (ii) services rendered in connection with our 2014 disposition of substantially all of our Canadian assets, (iii) services rendered in connection with our 2014 foreign tax credit analysis and (iv) services rendered in connection with respect to our March 2014 offering of our 2.45% Senior Notes due 2020 and (ii) services rendered in connection with our responses to comments received from the SEC Staff with respect to the disclosures in certain of our SEC filings.
+The aggregate fees billed for services rendered by Deloitte not reportable as Audit Fees, Audit-Related Fees or Tax Fees above for the fiscal years ended December 31, 2016 and December 31, 2015 were \$194,872 and \$202,772, respectively.
+All Other Fees for 2016 related to (i) comfort letter work with respect to our January 2016 offering of our 4.15% Senior Notes due 2026 and 5.10% Senior Notes due 2036, (ii) services rendered in connection with our December 2015 registration statement filing with the SEC and (iii) services rendered in connection with our 2015 impairment evaluation and related analysis.
+All Other Fees for 2015 primarily related to (i) comfort letter work with respect to our March 2015 offering of our 3.15% Senior Notes due 2025 and 3.90% Senior Notes due 2035, (ii) services rendered in connection with our Canadian assets, (iii) services rendered in connection with our 2014 disposition of substantially all of our Canadian assets, (iii) services rendered in connection with our 2014 foreign tax credit analysis and (iv) services rendered in connection with our 2014 impairment evaluation and related analysis.